alanshaw/cli-color-tty/README.md

 After calling the factory function, use it as per the [cli-color docs](https://github.com/medikoo/cli-color/blob/master/README.md).

 Pass `true` to the factory function to get back the cli-color module.
-Pass `false` to the factory function to get back a cli-color compatible object that doesn't colorize your strings.
+Pass `false` to get back a cli-color compatible object that doesn't colorize your strings.
 Defaults to `process.stdout.isTTY`